mratsim/Arch-Data-Science/README.md

-# Deep Learning packages for Archlinux
+# Data Science packages for Archlinux

-Welcome to my repo to build Data Science, Machine Learning, Computer Vision and Deep Learning packages from source.
+Welcome to my repo to build Data Science, Machine Learning, Computer Vision, Natural language Processing and Deep Learning packages from source.

 My aim is to squeeze the maximum performance for my current configuration (Skylake Xeon + Nvidia Pascal GPU) so: